FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Introduction

-Our main contributions are - \begin{itemize} \item Decoupling bias detection metrics from language models and specific social situations and making them generalized. \item Presenting python interfaces to allow users to plug-and-play their own models to test these biases and a toolkit that compiles most of the available bias detection metrics and bias mitigation techniques \item Analysis of the settings in which these metrics and techniques work and where they fail. \item Evaluation of the impact of these techniques on all the major models available through the huggingface library. \end{itemize}
+Our main contributions are - \begin{itemize} \item Decoupling bias detection metrics from language models and specific contexts and making them generalized. \item Presenting python interfaces to allow users to plug-and-play their own models to test these biases and a toolkit that compiles most of the available bias detection metrics and bias mitigation techniques \item Discussion of the techniques and their applicability. \end{itemize}